bodhiproject/qweb3.js/README.md

 This is example is meant for web dapps who would like to use Qweb3's convenience methods with Qrypto's RPC provider.
 Qrypto is a Qtum wallet [Chrome extension](https://chrome.google.com/webstore/detail/qrypto/hdmjdgjbehedbnjmljikggbmmbnbmlnd).
 More details about Qrypto [here](https://github.com/bodhiproject/qrypto).

 ### 1. Construct Qweb3 instance
 If you have Qrypyto installed, you will have a `window.qrypto` object injected in your browser tab.
+Pass that into Qweb3 as a parameter to set the provider.
 ```
 const qweb3 = new Qweb3(window.qrypto.rpcProvider);
 ```